The goal of the Mayo Clinic low vision specialty group is to help you make the most of the vision you have.

 A visit with an expert in the Mayo Clinic low vision specialty group will include the following:

-- Comprehensive vision exam.
+- Comprehensive low vision exam and assessment.
 You may already have received an eye exam from an eye doctor, but during a visit with the Mayo Clinic low vision specialty group, a doctor will give you an extended, refined vision exam.
 This exam helps pinpoint which lenses or low vision devices will help you achieve the clearest possible image.

 Low vision aids